seb-ssabes/brewery_shop/README.md

   The Brewing Company Online Shop
 </h1>

+# Important Note
+This project is hosted on Render.com's free tier, which means the server goes to sleep after periods of inactivity.
+As a result, the initial response may take up to 1 minute while the instance spins back up.
+Once running, the app performs normally.
+In other words, please be patient the first time you visit this link: [https://brewery-shop.onrender.com/](url)

 # Introduction
 Welcome to my first solo project: The Brewing Company Online Shop! 🍻